albinotonnina/javascript-data-structures-and-algorithms/Readme.md

 [![Build Status](https://travis-ci.org/albinotonnina/javascript-problems.svg?branch=master)](https://travis-ci.org/albinotonnina/javascript-problems)

 # 🤯Javascript problems
+A bunch of common problems (interview stuff) with solutions.

+Written in ES6 🔥 and tested with Jest 🔍

+# What to do here
+`yarn && yarn test`

+## List of problems
 * **getEvenOccurrence**: Find the first even occurrence of a number in an array
 * **getAllPermutations**: Get all the permutations of a string
 * **translateRomanNumeral**: Translate Romans into numerals